Toblerity/Fiona/docs/manual.rst

 Introduction
 ============

-We make :dfn:`geographic information systems` (GIS) to help us plan, react to, and understand changes in our physical, political, economic, and cultural landscapes.
-A generation ago, GIS was something done only by big institutions like nations and cities, but it's become ubiquitous today thanks to accurate and inexpensive global positioning systems, commoditization of satellite imagery, and open source software.
+:dfn:`Geographic information systems` (GIS) help us plan, react to, and understand changes in our physical, political, economic, and cultural landscapes.
+A generation ago, GIS was something done only by major institutions like nations and cities, but it's become ubiquitous today thanks to accurate and inexpensive global positioning systems, commoditization of satellite imagery, and open source software.

 The kinds of data in GIS are roughly divided into :dfn:`rasters` representing continuous scalar fields (land surface temperature or elevation, for example)